kmalap06/Job-Portal-Web-App/README.md

 # MERN Stack Job Portal Web Application

-**Add ".env" in the backend folder which consist of following variable:**
+**Add ".env" in the backend folder which consist of following variables:**

 ```
 PORT = "PORT_NUMBER"